Election judges are temporary, paid employees of local election officials trained to handle all aspects of voting at the polling place.

 In addition to election judge training and certification, head election judges complete an additional hour of training every two years to be certified as head election judge.
 (M.R.
 8240.1750)

-Election judges assisting with HCF absentee voting complete one hour of training every two years (in addition to election judge training) to be certified as HCF absentee election judges.
+Election judges assisting with Health Care Facility absentee voting complete one hour of training every two years (in addition to election judge training) to be certified as HCF absentee election judges.